dromorobo/MSX-wifi/README.md

   - <b>set speed \<bps\></b>
     Sets the startup-speed.
 Will be active after next restart

+  - <b>set stop</b>
+    Enables interrupt of startup sequence to allow access to Lua, by creating a file stop.cfg.
+Will be active after restart.
+Can be disabled by removing stop.cfg from the ESP file system

+  - <b>show stop</b>
+    Shows the status of startup sequence, ON is active (i.e. a file stop.cfg exists on the file system), and OFF is inactive

   - <b>whois \<host\></b>
     DNS resolve of host
     example "whois www.google.com"